Copper futures fall on weak demand

 PTI

-Copper prices on Wednesday slipped by Rs 2.40 to Rs 440.35 per kg after investors cut down their positions amid muted demand in domestic market.
+Copper prices on Thursday slipped by Rs 1.55 to Rs 443.70 per kg as participants cut down their positions amid muted demand in domestic market.

-On Multi Commodity Exchange, copper for delivery in June eased by Rs 2.40, or 0.54 percent, to Rs 440.35 per kg in a business turnover of 4,331 lots.Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.
+On the Multi Commodity Exchange, copper for June delivery eased by Rs 1.55, or 0.35 per cent, to Rs 443.70 per kg in a business turnover of 4,601 lots.Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.

 Moneycontrol Ready Reckoner